armbian/documentation/docs/irc.md

 - *Is the chat history public as well?*
 Yes.
 The channel is redundantly logged.
 All logs are open to the public and can be read here: http://irc.armbian.com
 - *Why do some people have odd hostnames like '@armbian/staff/lanefu' or '@unaffiliated/username'?*
 These *hostnames* are so called project affiliation cloaks.
 These are meant to show a users affiliation to a specific project and their role there.
-You can find more information about that here: (link to freenode info about cloaks)
+You can find more information about that here: [https://freenode.net/kb/answer/cloaks](https://freenode.net/kb/answer/cloaks)
+- *Can I have that too?*
+Yes.
+An Armbian affiliation cloak can be requested from Werner either via forums or IRC.
+They usually will be granted if you are a well known member in forums, a contributor via Github or donated to the project.
+Make sure you identified yourself to Nickserv beforehand.
+If you cannot find yourself in the list above you are free to request an unaffiliated cloak from Freenode staff.
+Check the link above for information.
+- *How can I protect my nickname so nobody can spoof me?*
+Register your nick with Freenode's Nickserv service.
+Check [https://freenode.net/kb/answer/registration](https://freenode.net/kb/answer/registration)

 - channels and their purpose